SpenceKonde/megaTinyCore/README.md

 The core also provides An and PIN_An constants (where n is a number from 0 to 11).
 These refer to the ADC0 *channel* numbers.
 This naming system is similar to what was used on many classic AVR cores **but here, they are just #defined as the corresponding Arduino pin number**.
 If you need to get the analog channel number on a digital pin, use the `digitalPinToAnalogInput(pin)` macro.
 The An numbers are not shown on the pinout charts - just use the digital pin numbers.
 The mapping of analog channels to pins is shown in the the datasheet under the I/O Multiplexing Considerations chapter, and reproduced in the [advanced ADC documentation page](megaavr/extras/ADCFreerunAndMore.md).
 Note that channel A0 is on the UPDI/Reset pin - however, even when configured as UPDI, it can be used as an input as long as the signals it can be exposed to do not look like the UPDI enable sequence.

 ### Serial (UART) Support
 All of these parts have a single hardware serial port (UART).
-It works exactly like the one on official Arduino boards (except that there is no auto-reset, unless you are using Optiboot and have configured that pin to act as reset, or have wired up an "ersatz reset pin" as described above).
+It works exactly like the one on official Arduino boards (except that there is no auto-reset, unless you've wired it up by fusing the UPDI pin as reset (requiring either HV-UPDI or the Optiboot bootloader to upload code) set up an "ersatz reset pin" as described above).
 See the pinout charts for the location of the serial pins.

 On all parts, the UART pins can be swapped to an alternate location.